WZLX: History

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which locally owned WEEI, WEEI-FM, WKAF, WRKO and WAAF).
 On October 10, CBS Radio announced that as part of the process of obtaining regulatory approval of the merger, WZLX would be one of sixteen stations that would be divested by Entercom, along with sister stations WBZ and WBZ-FM, as well as WRKO and WKAF (WBMX, WODS, WEEI AM and FM, and WAAF would be retained by Entercom, while WBZ-FM was traded to Beasley Broadcast Group in exchange for WMJX).
 On November 1, iHeartMedia announced that they would acquire WZLX, WBZ (AM), WRKO, and WKAF.
 To meet ownership limits set by the FCC, iHeart placed WKOX into the Ocean Stations Trust in preparation for a sale to a permanent buyer.
-The merger was approved on November 9, 2017, and was consummated on the 17th. iHeart then began operating WZLX, WBZ, and WKAF under a local marketing agreement.
+The merger was approved on November 9, 2017, and was consummated on November 17. iHeart then began operating WZLX, WBZ, and WKAF under a local marketing agreement.
 The sale of WZLX, WRKO, WKAF, and WBZ to iHeart was completed on December 19, 2017.

 Programming/personalities

-There have been a few morning shows on the station in recent history.
-With the coming of Howard Stern to WBCN in the early 1990s, the Boston legend Charles Laquidara and his show, The Big Mattress, took up residence at WZLX.
-With Charles's retirement, the short-lived Mornings with Tai and Steve Sweeney eventually gave way to Steve Sweeney's Neighborhood, (co-hosted by Lance Norris) which ended a 5-year run in 2005.
-Longtime morning team Karlson and McKenzie took over on August 1, 2005.
+As of May 2025, WZLX's daily on-air lineup features Carter Alan in middays, Kenny Young in afternoon drive, and Jameson in evenings.
+Morning drive is helmed by longtime disc jockey Chuck Nowlin, alongside former WAAF and WEEI personality Danielle Murr, and WZLX program director Chris Tyler.
+Weekends include Doug Palmieri and Scarpetti, both best known for hosting afternoon drive on WHJY in Providence, RI.

-Barry Scott and The Lost 45s retro radio show was a Sunday night staple (he was also the marketing and promotions director there from its inception until 1992).
+Barry Scott and The Lost 45s was a long-running program on Sunday nights.
+Scott previously served as WZLX's marketing and promotions director from the station's inception until 1992.

+There have been several prominent morning shows throughout the station's history: